3 Simple Mason Jar DIY Projects

 Hanging Mason Jar Lights

 These hanging mason jar lights are one of my favorites and are really quite easy to make.
 I bought these light cords for this project and they worked great.
-Because this one might need a little more explaining, I created a quick DIY tutorial for you!
+Because this one might need a little more explaining, I have a post that shows how to make a Hanging Mason Jar DIY.

 I’m going to hang three of these mason jar hanging lights from my outdoor gazebo.
 I love the way they turned out.
 This photo does not do it justice but have you ever tried to take a picture of a light hanging at night with an iPhone?